CircleCI-Archived/schema-typer/README.md

 It's pretty janky atm.
 There are a few critical ^:no-checks, because core.typed doesn't yet 'believe' that schema is validating properly.
-Currently, all proof that this is safe at all is in the unit tests, 'real' checking doesn't happen when using this. (schema.core/validate schema) is still called in def-validator, so you get proper checking at runtime
+Currently, def-validators are ^:no-checked, but call (schema.core/validate schema) so you get proper checking at runtime.

 The mapping from schema -> core.typed is currently extremely incomplete, but it should be obvious how to extend.
 Patches welcome.